 The general contractor should submit shop drawings bearing their approval/signoff directly to the project manager.
 In cases where this process is not followed, the consultant or RPB in-house designer should not accept the drawings, return them to the sender and advise them of the proper

 process, or, forward the drawings to the project manager for action.
 Project managers have a legal responsibility to ensure that the review and signing of all shop drawings takes place.
 RPB and consultants staff must never provide a statement of 'approval' of the contractor's shop drawings as this could constitute an unconditional endorsement of the drawings.

 This table lists the shop drawing review process roles and responsibilities of the Consultant or In-house Designer, the Project Manager and the contractor.

 Roles and Responsibilities (Shop Drawing Review)

 Specifies within the construction documents, the items for which shop drawings must be submitted by the contractor.

-Reviews shop drawings for content within time frames negotiated with the PM to determine conformity with general concept/intent of the construction documents and indicates such conformance with the general concept or lack thereof.
+Reviews shop drawings for content within time frames negotiated with the project manager (PM) to determine conformity with general concept/intent of the construction documents and indicates such conformance with the general concept or lack thereof.

 Coordinates against overall delivery requirements.